 Kathleen A. Kocher, DVM

-On the personal side, when Dr. Kocher is not busy seeing patients, she keeps very busy with her three children, her numerous dogs and cats, and even tries to get in a little time with her favorite hobby, horseback riding and competing in equestrian hunter classes.
+On the personal side, when Dr. Kocher is not busy seeing patients, she keeps very busy with her three children, her 3 dogs and 2 cats, and even tries to get in a little time with her favorite hobbies, horseback riding and gardening.

 Dr. Nicole Guffey is originally from Red Hill, PA and first joined State College Veterinary Hospital as a Veterinary Assistant in 2011 while she was attending Penn State.
 She graduated in 2013 with two Bachelor's degrees in Veterinary and Biomedical Sciences and Immunology and Infectious Diseases.
 Nicole then attended The University of Illinois College of Veterinary Medicine to earn her veterinary degree, and graduated in 2018.
 After graduation, Nicole returned to State College Veterinary Hospital as Associate Veterinarian.
 Nicole has a special interest in companion animal dentistry and small exotic mammals.
 Nicole currently resides in the State College Area with her husband Ryan and spoiled cat Chloe.
 In her spare time, Nicole enjoys cooking, gardening, and spending time outdoors.